Margrave (British horse): 1833: four-year-old season

 Margrave reappeared as a four-year-old at the Newmarket Craven meeting in April.
 In the two mile Claret Stakes he had little support in the betting and finished last of the four runners behind the Duke of Cleveland's colt Trustee.
 Later in the month he had been scheduled to run a match race over Newmarket's Abington Mile against Lord Conyngham's horse Bassetlaw.
 As Bassetlaw had died some time before, Gully was able to claim a prize of £200 without having to run his colt.

 Stud career

-After standing at Bishop Burton, near Beverley in Yorkshire for two seasons he was sold to Merritt & Company and exported to Virginia in 1835.
+After standing at Bishop Burton, near Beverley in Yorkshire for two seasons Margrave was sold to Merritt & Company and exported to Virginia in 1835.
 He later stood in Tennessee before being sold to Major Gee and moved to Alabama where he died in 1852.

 During his brief British stud career Margrave sired several good winners, as well as an unnamed mare who produced the 2000 Guineas and St Leger winner Sir Tatton Sykes.
 In the United States he was never a popular stallion, but sired several successful runners including Blue Dick, Brown Dick and Doubloon, as well as several influential broodmares including the female-line ancestors of Tom Ochiltree, Aristides, Apollo, Stone Street, Peter McCue and Mata Hari.